samuelmgaines/ranking-algorithm/README.md

 For each competitor:

 1. All upward and downward slides within the window are evaluated.
-2. The slide yielding the smallest loss is identified.
+2. The slide yielding the best overall ranking is identified.
-3. If that slide improves the global objective, it is applied immediately.
+3. If that slide improves the ranking, it is applied immediately.
 4. The process restarts from the top of the ranking after every successful improvement.

 This “first-improvement restart” strategy ensures that local dependencies are respected: repositioning a single competitor often alters the optimal moves for those around it, so restarting prevents stale assumptions about local structure.